 Steer your dog back to the items on the floor.
 This time, add a toy or another item that’s your dog’s favorite or one that he’ll recognize.
 Point to it and ask him to find the item by name.
 For instance, “Find the squirrel” (Note: we’re referring to stuffed squirrels and no squirrels were harmed during testing).
-If your dog does not understand the command, help him out by drawing attention to the item – point to it to you dog or go near it.
+If your dog does not understand the command, help him out by drawing attention to the item – point to it out to your dog or go near it.
 Now alternate between asking your dog to find the two items.
 Repeat this exercise over and over, inviting your dog to “Try Again” and “Find the (item)” whenever he misses.

 Keep the Game Fun

 By keeping the game fun and never reprimanding your dog if he chooses the wrong item, he’ll soon recognize lots of objects by name and fetch them for you.
-Not only is this fun for the both of you, but it also challenges him mentally and expands his understanding of your vocabulary.
+Not only is this fun for both of you, but it also challenges him mentally and expands his understanding of your vocabulary.
 Before long, you can even hide the items around the house for your pooch sleuth to find.
 Train him to play ‘Find it’ now and you’re set for the next rainy day.
 Just think, he’ll be so busy searching for things he won’t have time to nibble on your slippers.